cypherpunk-academy/2064/en/061_1918_2023_Interrogation_1.md

 Now I need nine more.
 We know three of them for sure.
 If they're not on your list, I'll shoot you in the foot once for everyone who's missing."
 He turned around.
-"Bertold, do you have the bandages?"
+"Berthold, do you have the bandages?"

 Bertold: "Yes!
 Here.